 *

-Isabel Martínez Abascal graduated as an architect from the Universidad Politécnica de Madrid.
-She studied at the Technische Universität in Berlin and at the Vastu Shilpa Foundation in Ahmedabad (India).
-She collaborated with the studios SANAA (Tokyo), Aranguren and Gallegos (Madrid), Anupama Kundoo (Berlin) and Pedro Mendes da Rocha (Sao Paulo).
-She has been design studio professor for six years in the Faculty of Architecture and Urbanism, Escola da Cidade, in Sao Paulo (2009-2014), Anáhuac Univeristy (2019-2020) and Visiting Professor at Kent State University (2021).
-Since July 2015 until August 2017, she was executive director of LIGA in Mexico City, a platform dedicated to the exhibition and discussion of Latin American architecture and co-edited the book Exposed Architecture published by Park Books.
-She has been a Harvard GSD Wheelwright Prize finalist with her project Mother Architecture: Shaping Birth.
+Isabel Abascal graduated as an architect from the Universidad Politécnica de Madrid.
+She studied at the Technische Universität in Berlin and at the Vastu Shilpa Foundation in Ahmedabad (India) by Balkrishna Doshi.
+She was design studio professor for six years at Escola da Cidade, in Sao Paulo (2009-2014), Anáhuac University (2019-2020) and Visiting Professor at Kent State University (2021).
+From 2015 until 2017, she was executive director of LIGA, a platform dedicated to the exhibition and discussion of Latin American architecture and co-edited the book Exposed Architecture published by Park Books.
+She has been a Harvard GSD Wheelwright Prize finalist with her project Mother Architecture: Shaping Birth and she has received grants from both the Mexican Fund for the Arts (2022) and the Spanish Ministry of Housing and Urban Agenda (2025) to continue her ongoing research on spaces for birth.

 Collaborators

-Past: Henry Peters, Fernanda Gómez, Diego Gahu, Milena Fischer, Francesca Motte, Sofia Valdovinos, Beatriz Sallowiczs, Lucía Font, Tatiana Valente, Manuela Leboreiro, Maïlys Sourgen, Lili Carr, Isabel Palacios, Jessica Hernández, Celina Bonadeo, Alejandro Márquez.
+Past: Alejandra Richard, Roberto Domínguez, Henry Peters, Fernanda Gómez, Diego Gahu, Milena Fischer, Francesca Motte, Sofia Valdovinos, Beatriz Sallowiczs, Lucía Font, Tatiana Valente, Manuela Leboreiro, Maïlys Sourgen, Lili Carr, Isabel Palacios, Jessica Hernández, Celina Bonadeo.